 Tightly tape down plastic sheeting on the floor in front of the brick and around the brick on the wall.
 Extend the sheeting on the ground by at least 6 feet and on the walls by 3 feet.
 Cover all nearby furniture or other items that cannot be removed.

-Add the TSP with warm water to the clean bucket.
+Add the TSP and warm water to the clean bucket.
 Wearing kitchen gloves, clean off heavy deposits of soot on fireplaces.
 The goal is to remove any kind of dirt or soot that may be an obstacle to stripping the paint.

 Apply Paint Stripper

+Using paint stripper is the easiest way to remove paint from brick.
 Wearing protective gear, brush the paint stripper onto the brick.
 Apply the stripper in thick layers, as thin layers dry too quickly.

 Test the paint with the putty knife to assess its degree of solidity.
 The paint should be a thick, goopy layer, soft all the way down to the surface and easily removable with the putty knife.
 Scrape away the paint and deposit the remains in the trash bag.